MinuraPunchihewa/Kedro-Iris-Flask-Docker/README.md

 # Kedro Iris API

-This is an enhanced implementation of the Kedro Iris Starter project, running as Flask API on Docker.
+This is an enhanced implementation of the Kedro Iris Starter project, running as a Flask API on Docker.

 ## Run Locally